openssl/tools/HOWTO-handle-security-issue.md

 ### Write a security advisory text

 Security advisory texts are usually associated with a release.
-For LOW security issues, they are usually associated with the PR that fixes the issue.
+For Low security issues, they are usually associated with the PR that fixes the issue.

 In all cases, a security advisory must be written.
-This is a text file, initially saved as `draft-advisories/secadv_{YYYYMMDD}.txt` in the [private otc/security repository], where `{YYYYMMDD}` is the release date, or for a LOW security issue, the date the fixing PR is merged.
+This is a text file, initially saved as `draft-advisories/secadv_{YYYYMMDD}.txt` in the [private otc/security repository], where `{YYYYMMDD}` is the release date, or for a Low security issue, the date the fixing PR is merged.

 This file shall be formatted according to following template: